Spartronics4915/Vision/BuildRaspi.md

 Establishing a static IP address is one way to ensure that the raspi is in the robot's address space.
 It's also a way for our DriverStation dashboard to identify each raspi reliably.
-The standard name, `frcvision.local`, will not work reliably when multiple raspis are on the same network.
+The standard name, `frcvision.local`, will __not__ work reliably when multiple raspis are on the same network.
+You can also change the hostname of your raspi.
+Now, a static IP would still be of potential use, but not absolutely necessary to disambiguate multiple raspis.

 You can upload your custom python "cameraService" via the web interface via the Application tab.
 This will persist across reboot and is the